Ainay-le-Vieil

-Ainay-le-Vieil (/fr/) is a commune in the Cher department in the Centre-Val de Loire region of France, bordered to the north and east by the river Cher, about 30 mi south of Bourges.
+Ainay-le-Vieil (/fr/; 'Ainay-the-Old') is a rural commune in the Cher department in the Centre-Val de Loire region of France, bordered to the north and east by the river Cher, about 48 km (30 mi) south of Bourges.
+It is on the departmental border with Allier at Lételon (which is also the regional border with Auvergne-Rhône-Alpes).